 When does child support end?

-In New York State, there is no legal obligation to support a child after turning age twenty-one (21).
-However, recognizing that most children are still in college when they turn age 21, and depending upon the financial circumstances of the parents, many parents often obligate themselves to contribute toward college expenses or provide other financial support for children over age 21 until some other agreed upon trigger event(s) such as turning age 22.
+In New York State, there is no legal obligation to support a child after turning age twenty-one (21) unless a child is “developmentally disabled”, in which case there can be an obligation to support such a child until age 26.
+Also, recognizing that most children are still in college when they turn age 21, and depending upon the financial circumstances of the parents, many parents often obligate themselves to contribute toward college expenses or provide other financial support for children over age 21 until some other agreed upon trigger event(s) such as turning age 22.